I am working on the collaborative culture of the Wikipedia for my

 fixate the social order, or to shatter it and form a new realization of

-personalities: the perseverance of men who dedicate their lives to the
+the perseverance of men who dedicate their lives to the tasks of

-tasks of organizing everything known about the universe.
-Finally, there
+organizing everything known about the universe.
+Finally, there is the

-is the story of collaboration: of people standing on the shoulders of
+story of collaboration: of people standing on the shoulders of giants and

 Mutual Aid: Wikipedia, Politeness, and Perspective Taking